 Many relatively sophisticated business-people are unaware of a potential pitfall that occurs when partners in real property fail to name all of the equity partners as named insureds on their property insurance policy.
 This can result in a partial denial of liability for the partnership based upon the equity interests of those who are not named insureds on the property policy.
+As commercial insurance claims adjusters, we have some tips for you below.

 For example, suppose that you and I are partners in an office building.
 We are not incorporated as a C corporation, subchapter S corporation or for that matter an LLC.
 We are a simple partnership wherein you own 50% of the equity in the building and I own 50%.
 As partner, I place the property insurance on the office building with my local insurance agent for a limit of liability of $1,000,000.00.
 However, I neglect to tell the agent that I have a partner in the building who has a 50% equity interest in the real property.
 Accordingly, the agent places insurance on the property in my name only.